techiast/remote-signing/Readme.md

 #or
 yarn
 ```
-2. create .env bases on the .env.example file and fill your variables
+2. Create .env bases on the .env.example file and fill your variables

 ```bash